 - For those limited on space, the Tonal is a good option.
 Tonal recommends having a floor space of just 7′ x 7′ and a ceiling height of 7′ 10″.

 - Beginners who don’t know where to start.
 The initial strength assessment takes some of the thought out of picking weights, which can be problematic for a new fitness enthusiast.
 And as you progress, Tonal can automatically progress with you by adjusting the weight when you need more of a challenge or less of a struggle.

 - Customers who aren’t looking to spend a lot of money can fill out an entire home gym for the same price as Tonal.

 - If you compete in strength sports or you’re pushing a ton of weight, the 200 pounds of magnetic resistance may be a little limiting for you.

-The price of Tonal is not cheap by any means — the machine itself goes for about $3,000, you have to pay extra for the necessary attachments, and it’s important to note that outside of the hardware, you have to subscribe to a Tonal subscription to get the most out of the machine.
-This cost comes out to $49/month with a 12-month commitment.
+The price of Tonal is not cheap by any means — the machine itself goes for about $3,500, you have to pay extra for the necessary attachments, and it’s important to note that outside of the hardware, you have to subscribe to a Tonal subscription to get the most out of the machine.
+The latter cost comes out to about $49/month with a 12-month commitment.
 Below, we’ve laid out all of the price specs:

 - Accessories: $495.00 USD